IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-online.md

 - **Save Your Progress:** The online system can time out.
 Save your application as a draft (`一時保存`) frequently.
 - **Apply Early:** The system allows you to apply 3 months before your card expires.
 Do it as soon as possible.
 - **Use Convenience Stores:** Getting your tax certificates (`課税・納税証明書`) from a convenience store using your MyNumber Card is the fastest and easiest way.
 - **Letter Pack Plus:** Use the red `Letter Pack Plus` (¥600) for mailing your card.
 It's tracked and requires a signature, giving you peace of mind.
-Alternatively, you can also use `Letter Pack Light` or `Envelope with Stamps` but these can't be tracked.
+Alternatively, you can also use `Letter Pack Light` or `Envelope with Stamps` but those can't be tracked.
 - **Digital Photo:** You can take a high-quality photo with your smartphone against a plain white wall.
 Crop it to the correct aspect ratio, and it's usually accepted.
 - **Adobe Scan:** A free mobile app for your phone (iOS/Android).
 It's excellent for scanning documents clearly and saving them directly as a PDF.